Page Content

 Routine Immunizations

-All adults should update these routine immunizations every 10 years, even if they do not plan to travel:
+All adults should update tetanus and diphtheria immunizations every 10 years, even if there aren’t plans to travel.

 Required Immunizations